taodtu/NC-News-GraphQL-Server/README.md

 #### knexfile.js file

-Since this boilerplate project is using PostgreSQL, you have to install it for your machine and get a database up and running.
+Since this project is using PostgreSQL, you have to install it for your machine and get a database up and running.
 After you have created a database and a database user, you can copy&paste the code below and fill out the knexfile with your database credentials.

 ```
 const ENV = process.env.NODE_ENV || 'development';